jeremymv2/chef_with_ansible/README.md

-# Harmonizing your Automation with Terraform, Ansible, Chef and InSpec. :musical_note:
+# :musical_note: Harmonizing your Automation with Terraform, Ansible, Chef and InSpec. :musical_note:

 ## Overview :tophat: